Auth0-Marketplace/TEMPLATE-action-post-login/README.md

 * `make deploy_create` - use this command to create a new Action based on the current integration files.
 If this successfully completes, you will see a URL in your terminal that will allow you to deploy and add the Action to a flow
 * `make deploy_update` - use this command to update the created Action based on the current integration files.
 * `make deploy_delete` - use this command to remove the Action from your tenant completely.

-## Add documentation

-The `README.md` file in the `integration` directory is provided as a template for your installation guide.
-Look for `TODO:` items to determine what needs to be filled out.

 ## Submit for review